Graduate School

 All members of the student's graduate committee must approve the scheduling of the final examination.

 The examining committee consists of the student's doctoral committee and any additional members, including professors from other institutions, whom the major department may recommend.
-In the oral examination, the candidate is expected to defend the thesis and show a satisfactory knowledge of his or her field.
+In the oral examination, the candidate is expected to defend the thesis and show a satisfactory knowledge of their field.
 If more than one negative vote is recorded by the examining committee, the candidate will have failed the examination.
 No more than two re-examinations are permitted by the Graduate School, although academic units may permit fewer re-examinations.

 The final oral examination must be taken within five years after the oral preliminary examination.
 If more than five years elapse, the candidate will be required to take another oral preliminary examination.